picturae/chars-and-chunks/README.md

 * As keystroke.
 The key may be modified (with Alt (or Option) and Shift).
-    Since we use the key property of the keyboard event entries like 'Backspace' or 'ArrowUp' could used as match.
+    Since we use the key property of the keyboard event entries like 'Backspace' or 'ArrowUp' could be used as match.
     See
     https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values